Tui, Pontevedra: Middle Ages

 Its original local name, Tude, was mentioned by Pliny the Elder and by Ptolemy in the first century AD.
 It became an episcopal see no later than the 6th century, during the Suevic rule, when Bishop Anila went to the second Council of Braga.
 Later, in the Visigothic period, it briefly served as the capital of a Galician subkingdom under king Wittiza.
 After the campaigns of Alfonso I of Asturias (739–757) against the Moors, the town lay abandoned in the largely empty buffer zone between Moors and Christians, being later part of the "Repoblación" (repopulation) effort carried out a century later, during the reign of Ordoño I of Asturias (850–866).
 In the 10th century, it was raided by Vikings, being abandoned and later re-established in its current location.
 In the 12th century it was taken from the Moors by Alphonso VII.
 Today the town centre is near the Inn of San Telmo.

 On top of the hill, the cathedral (11th–13th century, and restored between the 15th and 19th centuries) preserves Romanesque elements in its main vestibule, and the Gothic period in the western vestibule.
 The town has two museums, one dedicated to archaeology and sacred art, while the other is the diocesan museum.

 As a frontier fortress the town played an important part in the wars between Portugal and Castile.

 A menorah engraved in the Tui Cathedral.

 Historically, there was a Jewish community in Tui during the Middle Ages.
 There is a menorah engraved in the Tui Cathedral, symbolizing the relationship between Jews and Christians in Tui.

-Economic and productive activity
+Economy

 Industry in the city of Tui is gradually gaining weight, as with the construction of industrial estate areas, many national and international companies have established production facilities there.
 Yet the industry is not more than 20% of GDP in the city.

 Construction, one of the fastest growing sectors of Tui, estimated at 4.2% in 2005.
 The trend shows an increase in residential construction, driven by the slight slowdown in the increase of the cost of living.